matn7/Google-Platform-Notes/flashcard/Microservices.md

 reasons:
 1. Limited horizontal scalability & license costs.
 2. Single point of failure & Centralized choke-points.
-3. Manual;y managed to update any IPs, configurations.
+3. Manually managed to update any IPs, configurations.
 4. Complex in nature & not containers friendly.

 The biggest challenge with traditional load balancers is that someone has to manually maintain the routing tables which